PraxiumLearningFoundation/.github/profile/README.md

 # **The "Praxium" Learning Foundation: Social Value Proposition & Nonprofit Organization**
-**Mission:** To empower communities through education, collaboration, and innovation in social impact.
+**Mission:** Create fellowship by valuing diversity and uniting in the journey to attain freedom.

 ---

 ## 📚 About Us
-Praxium is a nonprofit dedicated to delivering transformative educational experiences that align with social value propositions.
-Our focus includes digital tools (e.g., MS 365, Zoom), intellectual assets (brand trademarks, educational materials), and human capital (Core Council, volunteers).
-We prioritize stakeholder engagement through ongoing communication, support, and awareness.
+Praxium is a nonprofit dedicated to developing and delivering transformative educational experiences that align with our values.
+We promote the Endeavor, a cross-cultural philosophy, way of being and way of living.
+The ways we choose to do this includes:
+-Creating and maintaining a vibrant learning community -Advocate for accessible, inclusive, and innovative learning -Support communities to advance education and shared social goals

 ---